 1773, the 14 year old Midshipman Nelson’s next adventure was onboard a man-of-war as part of an expedition to discover a route to the Pacific via the Arctic.

-1775, he had become appointed Midshipman on HMS Seahorse, a 24-gun sixth-rate frigate.
+1775, he was appointed Midshipman on HMS Seahorse, a 24-gun sixth-rate frigate.
 During the voyage to the East Indies, he contracted malaria.
 Nelson boarded the first ship to sail home to England.

 April 1777, the 18 year old Midshipman Nelson had the call to London, he passed an examination for a commission as Lieutenant.